Thomas-George-T/File-Processing-Comparative-Analytics/README.md

 # Description
-- Running a Map Reduce program to find out the word count of a sample input text file from the terminal in Ubuntu
+- Writing a Mapper and reducer in Java(Map Reduce program) to find out the word count of a sample input text file from the terminal in Ubuntu

-## Steps for running Map Reduce programs on Hadoop
+## Steps for running Map Reduce programs on Hadoop Ecosystem

 1. Start hdfs and yarn daemons